-About Punta Gorda Historic Mural Society
+The Punta Gorda Historic Mural Society

-through the beauty of mural art.
+Our Mission: Preserve the rich history of the Punta Gorda area through the beauty of mural art.

 The History and the Dream

-Board of directors
+Board of Directors

 - Kelly Gaylord – President

-- Kim Foss – Vice President
+- Marki Raposa – Vice President

 - Frank Mazur – Treasurer